Sonu2225/weaver-resume-app/README.md

 # Weaver: Your Career Narrative

 An AI-powered resume coach built with Streamlit and Ollama to provide instant, high-quality feedback on resumes.

-This app helps users craft authentic and impactful career narratives.
+This tool is specifically designed for **computer science students and tech professionals** looking to craft authentic and impactful career narratives that stand out in the industry.

 ## Key Features